wintercounter/ccss/README.md

 ## API Docs

-For more details on usage and setup, please read our [API docs](./API.md).
+For more details on usage and setup, please read our [Core documentation](./packages/core/README.md).

 ## Why?